 Manure refers to solid and liquid animal waste.
 It often comes with some of the bedding material (straw, hay, sawdust) mixed in.
 Odd as it seems, animal manure is an organic material that is often used to improve garden soil.

-Why Use Manure in the Garden?
+Why Use Manure

 Fresh manure can also contain bacteria that would contaminate any edible plants growing in or near it.
 You need to compost manure or let it rot, for at least 6 months to a year, before it is ready to be used in the garden.
-You can throw the manure in a compost pile or let it rot on its own, although it will have a strong odor if you do.
+You can throw the manure in a compost pile or let it rot on its own, although it will have a strong odor if you do this.